 Ducati Factory and Museum

 Two wheels are the draw at the Ducati Factory and Museum in the Borgo Panigale suburb of Bologna as well.
 The museum is entirely dedicated to the mythic motorcycle and preserves over half a century of Ducati racing history.
 The first Ducati ever produced (dated 1949) is displayed along with the Hypermotard from 2007, winner of three awards for its super-stylish design.
-Museum and guided factory tours must be booked in advance by telephone or email.
+Museum and guided factory tours must be booked in advance.

 There are probably few people left on the planet who don’t recognize the name Ferrari or who haven’t seen the company logo of the little black horse (cavallino in Italian).
 You can stock up on them in the gift shop of the Museo Ferrari in Maranello, about ten miles south of Modena.
 Here the iconic cavallino adorns baseball caps, coffee mugs and key chains of all shapes and sizes.
 The shop is on the ground floor of the futuristic, three-story glass and steel museum displaying about 40 examples of this iconic automobile.
 These are chosen on a rotating basis from among all the Ferrari models ever produced, and include both Formula One racing cars and classic street cars.
 They also do a twice-daily guided tour of the Fiorano Test Track and the factory in Viale Enzo Ferrari.
 The shuttle bus departs from the museum parking lot at 12:30 and 1:30 pm and an additional reserved ticket is needed to join the tour.